acocalypso/DiscordRoleManager/README.md

 ## Additional IMPORTANT Infos:
 This is a port from https://github.com/Kneckter/DiscordRoleBot

-Many thanks to him for his original (no longer supported) version.
+Many thanks to him for his original version.

-Used libs:
-- ErisJS
-- sqlite3
-- mysql
-- i18n-nodejs